General (scope, time limits)

 Decisions are published but formulated in a way as to minimise any harm to the applicant.
 Names can be omitted on request and certain parts of the testimony can be declared confidential and therefore not be included in the final decision.
 The Courts' decisions are not available online.
 However, upon request, the general public has access to all decisions in paper or electronic version.

-Asylum seekers in the regular procedure have free legal aid and are usually called to a meeting with the lawyer to prepare the appeal to the Migration Court.
+Asylum seekers in the regular procedure have access to free legal aid and are usually called to a meeting with the lawyer to prepare the appeal to the Migration Court.
 The reasons for the first instance rejection are explained and the applicant has an opportunity to provide new evidence or arguments to support his or her case.
 An interpreter is available at this meeting.
-On rare occasions, legal counsel may fail to submit the appeal in time and this means the case cannot continue.
+On rare occasions, legal counsel may fail to submit the appeal in time and this means the case is abandoned.
 However, there is a mechanism whereby an appeal can be made to have the late submission accepted by the court.
 The outcome of such an appeal depends on whether there are any extenuating circumstances e.g. in the event of serious illness or death of the applicant’s legal counsel.
 If all the elements of the appeal cannot be submitted within the 3-week period when an appeal has to be lodged, the legal counsel can ask for an extension to complete the appeal.
 This is often granted.
 If the applicant wants an oral hearing at court, this has to be specifically requested.
-When this is done and the request is refused, however, the applicant is not always informed by counsel that the request has been turned down and can live in hope that he or she will be able to put forward their case in court.
+When this is done and the request is refused, and a date is set for the completion of the submission and any arguments that would have been presented in a court appearance can be submitted in writing.

 “Leave to appeal to the Migration Court of Appeal is issued if:

-(2) there are other exceptional grounds for examining the appeal.”
+- there are other exceptional grounds for examining the appeal.”

-In general administrative procedure law, there is a further ground for leave to appeal “if reason exists for an amendment of the conclusion made by the county administrative court”.16 However, this ground does not apply to the Aliens Act.
-Leave is only granted where an appeal may be of importance as a precedent, or if there are exceptional reasons, such as a serious procedural error made by the Migration Agency.
+In the general administrative procedure law, there is a further ground for leave to appeal “if reason exists for an amendment of the conclusion made by the county administrative court”.
+However, this ground does not apply to the Aliens Act.
+Leave is only granted where an appeal may be of importance as a precedent, or if there are exceptional reasons, such as a serious procedural error made by the Migration Agency or the Migration Court.